tldr-pages/tldr/pages/common/uv.md

 `uv remove {{package}}`

-- Run a script in the project environment:
+- Run a script in the project's environment:

 `uv run {{path/to/script.py}}`

-- Run a command in the project environment:
+- Run a command in the project's environment:

 `uv run {{command}}`